-The acting spotlight shines on Stephen Rea and Donald Sutherland here as two of the few officials who have no other agenda than to bring a murderer to justice.
+The acting spotlight shines on Stephen Rea and Donald Sutherland here as two of the few Communist officials who have no other agenda than to bring a murderer to justice.
 “Citizen X” is a very dark drama with disturbing images of violence to young people, especially children.
-However it is totally in context of the film and not gratuitous and while somewhat gory it doesn’t take it beyond the pale.
+However, it is totally in context of the film and not gratuitous and while somewhat gory it doesn’t take it beyond the pale.

-In “Citizen X” authorities in Rostov (an ancient lakeside city northeast of Moscow) find one body of a murdered youngster and then a deluge begins as other bodies are uncovered.
+In “Citizen X” authorities in Rostov (a lakeside city northeast of Moscow) find one body of a murdered youngster and then a deluge begins as other bodies are uncovered.
 A forensic expert (Rea as “Lt.
 Viktor Burakov”) is promoted to detective and begins an odyssey that lasts nearly a decade as he tracks the killer.

 Rea quickly comes to the conclusion that the killer (“Andrei Chikatilo” played to creepy perfection by Jeffrey DeMunn) finding his victims through the region’s commuter railway system.
-With personal transportation nonexistent for individual Russians of the era (the killings occurred between 1978 and 1990), the trains were always flooded with travelers, even youngsters traveling alone.
+With personal transportation nonexistent for individual Russians of the era (the killings occurred between 1978 and 1990), the trains were always flooded with travelers, even children.
 However he stays free partially because of the Soviet ideology that Communism could not breed such an individual and that only sick capitalist systems like the United States can produce such criminals.
 So Rea is hamstrung by ideology, lesser technology (which the Soviets also will not acknowledge) and political infighting that prevents him from seeking advice from the experienced FBI behavioral unit that pioneered profiling of serial killers.